rust-lang/rls/architecture.md

 build orchestration, and coordination of other components, such as
 * Racer for autocompletion
 * Cargo for project layout detection and initial build coordination
-* internal VFS for handling in-memory text buffers,
+* internal virtual file system (VFS) for handling in-memory text buffers,
 * rls-analysis serving as our knowledge database

-etc.
+* Clippy performing additional lints
+* Rustfmt driving our formatting capabilities

 After doing initial compilation with Cargo, we cache a subgraph of the inter-crate dependency graph along with compilation invocations and input files for the